khanhbang03/Chalk-Culinary-Conquest-Simulator/README.md

 Here’s the cinematic setup for the story — a prelude to a simulator version (if you later want me to build it as HTML/JS like the others):

-🎬 CHALK WARFARE: CULINARY CONQUEST – THE BATTLE OF ICELAND ❄️ Scene 1 – “The Frosted Arena”
+🎬 CHALK WARFARE: CULINARY CONQUEST – THE BATTLE OF ICELAND<br>
+❄️ Scene 1 – “The Frosted Arena”
 <img width="1180" height="851" alt="image" src="https://github.com/user-attachments/assets/153a5acc-6e15-4c25-99de-e2864bc4d0a2" />